-‘The History of the Book, told from the Cathedral’s Collections’ Monday 16th August 2021
+‘The History of the Book, told from the Cathedral’s Collections’ Monday 16th August or Monday 6th September 2021

 A perfect afternoon for all book-lovers!
 Enjoy a special visit to Canterbury Cathedral’s Archives and Library to see some highlights of the book collections, from medieval to modern.
 This will be followed by a fascinating illustrated talk by Dr David Shaw*, book historian.
 Afterwards you will enjoy a Full Afternoon Tea in the Refectory Restaurant.